microsoft/coe-starter-kit/ALMAcceleratorForAdvancedMakers/SETUPGUIDE.md

 In order for the pipelines to perform certain actions against the environments in your Power Platform tenant you will need to grant Power App Management permissions to your App registration.
 To do so you will need to run the following PowerShell commandlet as an interactive user that has Power Apps administrative privileges.
 You will need to run this command once, using an interactive user, in PowerShell after your app registration has been created.
 The command gives permissions to the Service Principal to be able to execute environment related functions including querying for environments and connections via Microsoft.PowerApps.Administration.PowerShell (https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/new-powerappmanagementapp?view=pa-ps-latest).
 For more information on the **New-PowerAppManagementApp** cmdlet see here https://docs.microsoft.com/en-us/powershell/module/microsoft.powerapps.administration.powershell/new-powerappmanagementapp?view=pa-ps-latest

+> [IMPORTANT!]
+Currently this commandlet gives elevated permissions (e.g. Power Platform Admin) to the app registration.
+Your organization's security policies may not allow for these types of permissions.
+Ensure that these permissions are allowed before continuing.
+In the case that these elevated permissions are not allowed you will not be able to use the AA4AM pipelines.

 ```powershell
 Install-Module -Name Microsoft.PowerApps.Administration.PowerShell
 Install-Module -Name Microsoft.PowerApps.PowerShell -AllowClobber